-[Background: in 2017 the U.S. Government made some decisions and issued statements relating to laptop computers and international travel that caused considerable uncertainty and disruption.
+[Note: This article was about a current event in 2017 that is no longer current.
+In 2017 the U.S. Government made some decisions and issued statements relating to laptop computers and international travel that caused considerable uncertainty and disruption.
 This article was written to advise travelers and guide policy decisions.
 Laptop computers are no longer banned in flight, so much of this article is now moot.
 However, governments still need to make sound policy decisions that balance security, privacy, and cybersecurity -- the need of individuals and organizations to secure themselves.
-The article was edited to add the year, making clear these decisions are long in the past].
+The article was edited to add the year, making clear these decisions are long in the past.
+See current articles here].

 Laptop Travel Restrictions, Your Security, And Your Cybersecurity